b2evolution/b2evolution/readme.md

 ### Upgrade

+#### Automatic

+b2evolution includes an automatic upgrade feature which you can use to automatically download the lastest stable version and perform the upgrade operations.

+#### Manual

+You can download any newer version (including beta releases), overwrite the files of your current install (after backup) and then run the install script.

-The installation script will also detect a current installation (any version) and offer to upgrade it to the current version.
+The installation script will detect that the b2evolution database is already installed (any version) and offer to upgrade it to the current version.

 More info: http://b2evolution.net/man/installation-upgrade/upgrading/